Proton spin crisis

 which tried to determine the distribution of spin within the proton.

-Physicists expected that the quarks carry all a proton's spin.
+Physicists expected that the quarks carry all of a proton's spin.
 However, not only was the total proton spin carried by quarks far smaller than 100%, these results were consistent with almost zero (4–24%) proton spin being carried by quarks.
 This surprising and puzzling result was termed the "proton spin crisis".

 The problem is considered one of the important unsolved problems in physics.

 Background

 A key question is how the nucleons' spins are distributed amongst their constituent parts ("partons": quarks and gluons).
 The components of the proton's spin are the expectation values of the individual sources of angular momentum.
 These values depend on the renormalization scale, because their operators are not separately conserved.

 Physicists originally expected that valence quarks would carry all of the nucleon spin.

 A proton is built from three valence quarks (two up quarks and one down quark), virtual gluons, and virtual (or sea) quarks and antiquarks (virtual particles do not influence the proton's quantum numbers).
 The ruling hypothesis was that since the proton is stable, it exists in the lowest possible energy level.
 Therefore, it was expected that the quark's wave function would be the spherically symmetric s-wave with no spatial contribution to angular momentum.
 The proton is, like each of its quarks, a spin-1/2 particle (a fermion).
 Therefore, it was hypothesized that two of the quarks would have their spins parallel and the third quark would have its spin antiparallel to that of the proton.